Anti-Patterns to Avoid

 - Anti-Pattern: Handling large data sets with client-side operations on the Table component.

-- Reason: Server-side operations reduces the amount of data loaded at once, improving load times and performance.
+- Reason: Server-side operations reduce the amount of data loaded at once, improving load times and performance.

 - Anti-Pattern: Capturing and storing Base64 data directly in variables.